-Crude oil production from Rancho Hermoso falls under either: (a) "non-tariff", which represents crude oil produced under a participation agreement with Hocol S.A.; (b) "tariff" production, which represents crude oil produced under a risk service contract with Hocol S.A., whereby the Corporation receives a set tariff price of \$17.36 per gross boe produced; or (c) operation and maintenance contract with Hocol S.A. which represents crude oil produced from RH-11 and RH-16 wells whereby the Corporation receives a set tariff price of \$17.36 per gross boe produced.
-The average daily tariff plus net before royalty non-tariff production of the Rancho Hermoso field for the three months and year ended on December 31, 2022 was 545 bopd and 522 bopd, respectively.
-For the year ended December 31, 2022, the Corporation's non-tariff net share before royalties averaged 23%.
+Oil production from Rancho Hermoso falls under either: (a) "non-tariff", which represents crude oil produced under a participation agreement with Hocol S.A. (a subsidiary of Ecopetrol); (b) "tariff" production, which represents crude oil produced under a risk service contract with Hocol S.A., whereby the Corporation receives a set tariff price of \$17.36 per gross boe produced; or (c) operation and maintenance contract with Hocol S.A. which represents crude oil produced from RH-11, RH-12 and RH-16 wells whereby the Corporation receives a tariff price of \$17.36 (annually updated) per gross boe produced.
+The average daily tariff plus net before royalty non-tariff production of the Rancho Hermoso field for the three months and year ended on December 31, 2023 was 520 bopd and 535 bopd, respectively.
+For the year ended December 31, 2023, the Corporation's non-tariff net share before royalties averaged 26.3%.

-Under the Amendment No. 1 dated October 30, 2015, Ecopetrol assumed 40% of the gross operation expenditures.
+Under Amendment No. 1 dated October 30, 2015, Ecopetrol assumed 40% of the gross operation expenditures.
 Amendment No. 1 fixes such expenditures at \$6 per gross bbl of production as long as the WTI crude oil price is \$70 per bbl or less on a monthly average basis.

-On December 23, 2022, an amendment to the operation and maintenance contract was signed with Hocol S.A. whereby the Rancho Hermoso-12 and Rancho Hermoso-13 wells were included in the scope of the contract, with an associated scaled tariff subject to the average Brent price.
+On December 23, 2022, an amendment to the operation and maintenance contract was signed with Hocol S.A. whereby the Rancho Hermoso-12 and Rancho Hermoso-13 wells were included in the scope of the contract, with an associated scaled tariff tied to the average Brent price.